Derek Carr Player Prop Bets for NFL Week 1 - Las Vegas vs. Cincinnati

 Matchup vs. Cincinnati

-- Carr averaged 256.7 passing yards per game in three matchups against the Bengals, 0.3 yards fewer than his over/under for Saturday.
+- Carr averaged 256.7 passing yards per game in three matchups against the Bengals, 5.2 yards above his over/under for Saturday.

-- Carr threw one touchdown pass in all three of those matchups against the Bengals.
+- While Carr didn't throw multiple TDs in a game against the Bengals, he had one touchdown pass in all three of those matchups.

 - Note: Carr's stats vs. Bengals date back to 2016.